Reeves warns ministers of cuts as ‘every pound’ of government spending to face review

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Rachel Reeves has warned cabinet ministers that “every pound” of government spending will be scrutinised in a major review, as they scramble to find more savings in their departments.
+Cabinet ministers have been warned they must find more savings in their departments as the Chancellor said “every pound” of Government spending will be scrutinised in a major budget review.

-Secretaries of State are being told that any outgoings which are not contributing towards one of Labour’s “priorities” must be cut as the chancellor vows to wield “an iron fist against waste.”
+Secretaries of State are being told that any outgoings which are not contributing towards one of Labour’s “priorities” must be cut as Rachel Reeves vows to wield “an iron fist against waste.”

 Ms Reeves said: “By totally rewiring how the Government spends money we will be able to deliver our plan for change and focus on what matters for working people.